laktek/Stack-on-Go/README.md

 ### Installation

-Installation of *Stack on Go* is simple.
-Of course you will need to have Go installed on your machine. *Stack on Go* is targeted for the current Go stable release r.60.3.
+As a prerequiste, you will need to have Go installed on your machine. *Stack on Go* is targeted for the current Go stable release r.60.3.

 To install the package using `goinstall` run: